Migrating Photos from Google and Import Them to Nextcloud

 fi

-# If no EXIF data is available, use the current year and month
+# If no EXIF data is available, check if the date can be extracted from the filename

 fi